sisayie/GettingAndCleaningDataProject/README.md

-Assignment 2 of the course Getting and Cleaning Data at Coursera
+Course Project for the course Getting and Cleaning Data at Coursera

 To use the script run_analysis.R perform the following steps: